CheckPointSW-Community/CloudGuard-CSPM-Calculator/AWS/README.md

 ## Results
 Pretty self explanatory.
 The scripts enumerates relevant CWL groups and relevant S3 buckets and estimates the daily/monthy data volume (non compressed).

+### Credit
+This project originated on the Dome9 github.